 The Dictator's Mantra

-Labelling control people as a "Dictator" is harsh or over-the-top, because control people are mostly "good people up to no good".
-(I sincerely believe that I am a "poster child" for this mistake.)
+Labeling control people as "Dictator" is harsh or over-the-top because control people are mostly "good people up to no good."
+(I sincerely believe I am a "poster child" for this mistake.)

 Control people have an agenda for the people around them.
-And, generally, most of control people want the best for those around them.
-Their intentions may even be good, but the approach is completely wrong and does not get the best out of people.
+And, generally, most of the control people want the best for those around them.
+Their intentions may be good, but the approach is entirely wrong and does not get the best out of people.

-Subsequently, in spite of good intentions - and actions are what shows character - the way control people act implies this is their mantra:
+Subsequently, despite good intentions - and actions are what shows character - the way control people act implies this is their mantra:

 "Other people should never be free to choose their own path, because they will mess things up."